 - 1. The specified equipment or appliance utilizes multi-stage technology or variable refrigerant flow technology and the loads calculated in accordance with the approved heating and cooling methodology fall within the range of the manufacturer's published capacities for that equipment or appliance. - 2.
 The specified equipment or appliance manufacturer's published capacities cannot satisfy both the total and sensible heat gains calculated in accordance with the approved heating and cooling methodology and the next larger standard size unit is specified. - 3.
-The specified equipment or appliance is the lowest capacity unit available from the specified manufacturer.

-77. Change Section N1106.3.2 (R406.3.2) to read:
+The specified equipment or appliance is the lowest capacity unit available from the specified manufacturer. - 97.
+Change footnote "a" in Table R406.4 Section N1106.3.2 (R406.3.2) to read: